-A/S Elvin was hired by the Sheriff’s Department in 1989, he worked in the Detentions and Law Enforcement Bureaus as well as at the Training Division.
+Undersheriff Mark Elvin was hired by the Sheriff’s Department in 1989, and he has worked in the Detentions and Law Enforcement Bureaus, as well as in the Training Division.

-Assistant Sheriff Elvin holds a Bachelor of Science degree in Criminal Justice from Northern Arizona University, as well as a Master of Arts degree in Organizational Leadership from Azusa
+Mr. Elvin holds a Bachelor of Science degree in Criminal Justice from Northern Arizona University, as well as a Master of Arts degree in Organizational Leadership from Azusa Pacific University.